 Russian Drinks to Try!

-I think it's a perfect thirst quencher on a hot summer's day.
-Nothing tastes better than homemade fruit juice.
+A perfect berry thirst quencher on a hot summer's day.
+Nothing tastes better a cold glass of homemade fruit juice, a tasty and healthy drink option.
 Bon Appetit! Приятного аппетита!

 Equipment